99JIK/TIL/papers/Small-Language-Models-are-the-Future-of-Agentic-AI.md

 - Natural Language Processing.
 Parses user intent.
 - Decision Making.
 Guides execution flow.
 - Content Generation.
 Writes summaries, reports.
-Assessment for SLM Replacement.
+###### Assessment for SLM Replacement.
 SLMs would be well-suited for tasks such as simple command parsing and routing, as well as generating messages based on predefined templates.
 They could be meeting their limitations when dealing with more complex tasks that would require multi-step reasoning or the ability to maintain conversation flow and context over time—areas where LLMs would continue to offer significant advantages.
-Conclusion.
+###### Conclusion.
 In the case of Open Operator, we estimate that about 40% of its LLM queries could be reliably handled by appropriately specialized SLMs.
+##### B.3 Case study 3: Cradle
+###### Name.
+Cradle
+###### License.
+MIT License
+###### Purpose.
-B.3 Case study 3: Cradle Name.
-Cradle License.
-MIT License Purpose Cradle is designed for General Computer Control (GCC), enabling agents to operate GUI applications via screenshot input and simulated user interaction.
-LLM Invocations. • Interface Interpretation.
-Understands visual context. • Task Execution Planning.
-Determines sequences of GUI actions. • Error Handling.
+Cradle is designed for General Computer Control (GCC), enabling agents to operate GUI applications via screenshot input and simulated user interaction.
+###### LLM Invocations.
+- Interface Interpretation.
+Understands visual context.
+- Task Execution Planning.
+Determines sequences of GUI actions.
+- Error Handling.
 Diagnoses and reacts to unexpected software states.
-Assessment for SLM Replacement SLMs would be well-suited for handling repetitive GUI interaction workflows and the execution of pre-learned click sequences.
+###### Assessment for SLM Replacement.
+SLMs would be well-suited for handling repetitive GUI interaction workflows and the execution of pre-learned click sequences.
 However, they would face challenges when it comes to tasks involving dynamic GUI adaptation or unstructured error resolution, which would require a higher degree of contextual understanding typically provided by LLMs.
+###### Conclusion.
-Conclusion In the case of Cradle, we estimate that about 70% of its LLM queries could be reliably handled by appropriately specialized SLMs.
+In the case of Cradle, we estimate that about 70% of its LLM queries could be reliably handled by appropriately specialized SLMs.